picas-fr/about-composer/README.md

         }
     }

-For complete review of version number in Composer, see <http://getcomposer.org/doc/01-basic-usage.md#package-versions>.
+For a complete review of version number in Composer, see <http://getcomposer.org/doc/01-basic-usage.md#package-versions>.

 ### Managing dependencies